Effective: Monday, July 1, 2019

 - Beverages in containers brought to skybox suites in Memorial Stadium

 Reason for Policy

-To provide direction to the UNL community regarding food furnished and served on campus and to minimize the risks associated with COVID-19.
+To provide direction to the UNL community regarding food furnished and served on campus, and beverages furnished and served at on and off-campus university-sponsored events.

 Approved food providers must have a Lancaster County Health Certificate and appropriate liability insurance, as determined by the Vice Chancellor for Business and Finance.
-Food providers interested in being added to the list can email their Certificate of Insurance to email@example.com.
+Food providers interested in being added to the list can email both their Certificate of Insurance and Lancaster County Health Certificate to email@example.com.
 Depending on the event and the food being purchased, additional event insurance may be required by the UNL Risk Management office.